An Open Letter to Disney Cruise Line

 4) Espresso in the cabins.
 Your ships are essentially floating upscale hotels.
 Upscale hotels worldwide now provide espresso in the rooms – generally via small Nespresso machines.
 We would have loved to be able to make our own espresso throughout the cruise, even if we needed to pay to rent a machine from you.

 5) Tiramisu that resembles real tiramisu.
 The bland layer cake served when I ordered tiramisu isn’t anything like authentic tiramisu (pictured below).
 You have numerous Italians on staff.
 Disney cruise lines can do better.

 6) The Head Server shouldn’t be a tippable position.
 Ours stopped by most nights just to ask how the service was.
 The one night that service was excruciatingly slow, with most other tables finished with dessert before we were served our main courses, we never saw him.
 Oh, and he would stop by and tell the kids to “save room for dessert.”
 No. No. No. We want the kids filling up on vegetables, thank you, and not leaving healthy food on their plates so that they can eat more sugar.
 To be billed automatically for his tip was annoying.

 7) A real Comment Card at the end of the cruise, with room for guest feedback.
 There are exactly four three-inch lines on the form now, two of which are reserved for problems and two for the recognition of “magical” castmembers.
 See below.
 I can’t see that this gives you all the feedback you need about your sailings?

-Again, there’s a lot that you do well, but given the money that people spend to cruise with you, there’s a lot you can do better.
+Again, there’s a lot that Disney Cruise lines does well, but given the money that people spend to cruise with you, there’s a lot you can do better.